rohm1/mySlides.js/README.md

   + default: grid
 * slideNumberStyle: defines how the slide number will be displayed
   + default: %p/%t
-  + use %p for the current slide number, %n for the total slides number
+  + use %p for the current slide number, %t for the total slides number
 * dateFormat: custom date format overriding the language's default date format
   + default: the date format of the selected language
   + %l: a full textual representation of the day of the week